rvm/rvm-site/content/rvm/basics.md

 The condition `[ -z "$PS1" ]` is true if the string "$PS1" has zero length (a non-interactive shell). rvm needs to load for both interactive and non-interactive shells which is why it strongly is recommended to alter this file.

 First ensure that the previous step was successful and that rvm is loaded correctly.
 To do this, and verify that RVM is loaded *as a shell function*, run: `type rvm | head -1`

+### Automatic dependencies installation

+When installing rubies, RVM might need to use `sudo` to install dependencies.
+Make sure that user, who calls RVM commands, especially `rvm install`, have `sudo` rights.

+If you want to be able to run RVM commands by the user who does not have `sudo` rights, you would need to turn off automatic dependency installation:

+    rvm autolibs disable

+It would mean though, that you have to manage dependencies manually.

+### Installing rubies

 Assuming this shows "rvm is a function", you're good to go.
 As an example, to install and use Ruby 2.1.1 you may do: